Logo DesignBrandingClient Resources

 8 – Colours Are Vitally Important

-To make a logo stand out, colours play a vital part.
+Colours play a vital part in making a logo stand out.
 Just as much as design and fonts.
 Though it looks simple to slap a combination of light and dark colours together, from the viewpoint of a logo designer, it is a complex process rooted in theory.

-When creating a logo, you have to be aware that the perfect design will often have to communicate a message through shapes and text and colour.
+When creating a logo, you must be aware that the perfect design will often have to communicate a message through shapes text and colour.
 That's why you noticed that financial institutions regularly choose shades of blue as their primary brand colour.
 And it's the same reason why eco-friendly organisations — like Too Good to Go — gravitate towards green and earth tones.

 Perfect Logo Design Colours